 For an existing blog, Hostgator recommends you install and activate the Really Simple SSL plugin on your site.
 There’s a free version!

 If you have any questions, contact HostGator’s 24/7 support!
 If you’re ready to start your site today, take advantage of my special HostGator offer…

 Installing Your Free SSL Certificate With WPEngine

-WPEngine have a in depth support article to assist you with setting up your free ssl certificate.
+WPEngine have an in-depth support article to assist you with setting up your free SSL certificate.

 Better still they have amazing support.
 Just hop on their live chat and let the WPEngine team walk you through the set up process.

 With an existing site, you need to take a few precautions before switching to HTTPS.
 The main issue is to make sure all HTTP urls are redirected to the same new HTTPS version.
 Speak to your hosting provider.